 Who are our American farmers?
 Every five years, the United States Department of Agriculture conducts a census of U.S. farmers.
 While the latest census data shows that the majority of farmers are older (average age: 58+), there are also more young men, women, and minority farmers than ever before.
 We need farmers of the future to plant, feed, raise, and harvest all the food that keeps our citizens fed!

 Please thank a farmer today!

 For National Farmer’s Day, we’re highlighting Lettuce Love Farm, a small farm owned by Lauren Tyner and Kevin Haggerty, both in their 20s.
 We follow them as they navigate the challenges of being business owners who care about food, farming, and the environment.

 How to Support Your Local Farmer

 Supporting your local farmer is easy!
 Many small farms, like Lettuce Love Farm, sell directly to the consumer through farmers’ markets.
 Visit yours to meet local farmers, learn about their farming practices, and buy the freshest produce, eggs, and meat.

 Find farmers’ markets in your area here.

-It makes a great gift or stocking stuff for everyone on your list, too.
+Or, see all of our 2021 editions online at Amazon.com to get a copy shipped straight to your home.
+It makes a great gift or stocking stuffer for everyone on your list, too!